-Cats Love with Kneading.
-Kneading behaviors—front paw treading on soft surfaces—hearken back to kittenhood.
+Kneading behaviors, front paw treading on soft surfaces, hearken back to kittenhood.
 Kitten paws knead against the mother cat’s breasts to induce milk to be released.
-Adult cats continue the behavior when they’re feeling most relaxed and content and loved, and that’s often when being petted on the owner’s lap.
-Kneading is an obvious expression of adoration.
+Adult cats continue the behavior when they’re feeling most relaxed, content and loved, and that’s often when they're being petted on the owner’s lap.
+Kneading is a distinct expression of adoration.

 06 of 14

-Cats Love with Gifting.
+Cats are adorable, but they're still tiny carnivores.
 Mighty hunter cats that catch everything from toys to bugs, mice or frogs, often share the bounty with those they love.
 Kitties who present you with this bounty deserve praise.
 They wouldn’t bring these special gifts if they didn’t love you.

 07 of 14

-Cats Love with Playing.
 Kittens play out of pure enjoyment, and many never outgrow playtime.
-Some cats may actually control the interaction of petting by moving just out of reach—so YOU must go to THEM.
+Some cats may actually control the interaction of petting by moving just out of reach, so you must go to them.
 Their most favorite playmate typically is a trusted, beloved companion.

 08 of 14

-Cats Love with Sleeping.
 As sleep champs, felines typically sleep up to 16 hours a day.
 Because they are most vulnerable during sleep, the place your cat chooses to snooze must be in a secure and trusted location.
-There is no greater loving compliment than a cat choosing your lap for a favorite sleep spot.Continue to 9 of 14 below.
+There is no greater loving compliment than a cat picking your lap for a favorite sleep spot.Continue to 9 of 14 below.

 09 of 14

-Cats Love with their Eyes.
-A kitty’s eyes are proportionately very large—if human’s eyes were the same proportion, our eyes would be eight inches across!
+A kitty’s eyes are proportionately huge.
+If human’s eyes were the same proportion, our eyes would be eight inches across!
 As such, cat eyes are important assets for survival, yet extremely vulnerable.
-Cats that place their faces and wide open eyes near a human express great trust and love.
+Cats that place their faces and wide open eyes near a personal express great trust and love.
 A slow “eye blink” from across the room is considered a cat kiss.

 10 of 14